LeSpongeCake/A2-Production-skills/README.md

-Hey there folks.
-This should be called README and be the first thing you can see

-lets see if you can see this haha

-im doing this from the sponge branch
+This is the new main branch.
+NEVER push to this branch, we will only push to here from dev branch. almost always pull from the dev branch too